Want to think like Einstein? Use these brain boosters to increase your brainpower.

 Speed reading will enable you to read up to 400 words a minute.
 Your brain will go on power mode!

 The rhythmic nature of walking lends itself to contemplation.
 Begin by focusing on the physical act and sensation of walking, and then allow your thoughts to focus on one topic only.

 94. Model What Successful People Do And Say

 Find people you look up to and model your success after them.
 Pretty obvious and self-explanatory.
 You should be learning in the footsteps of the best people you know!

 It takes 30-45 days of consistent repetition for a thought or an action to become a habit.

 Setting well-crafted goals allow you to check off things you wanted to learn and achieve.
 Your brain and mind will thank you in the future.
 Self-growth = brain growth.

 Just make sure it’s super light and super healthy.

-Follow your own rhythms whether you’re a morning person or night owl.
+Follow your own rhythms whether you’re a morning person or a night owl.